darrenarmstrong85/task-202307/readme.md

 1. An input file with data you have created in csv format

-I've added a utilities library that will generate random data by calling `.utils.seedCSV[]`.
+I've added a utilities library that will generate random data by calling `.utils.seedTradesCsv[]`.
 A copy of the data generated can be found at lib/utils/trades.csv.

 2. A function which, given a time range and a list of symbols as inputs, returns the VWAP (TWAP) for each of these symbols as a table